AlternativeInvesting.com

 Rally is a speculative collectible strategy where returns depend on item appreciation and whether demand stays strong enough to support future exits.

-Rally only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+Rally is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes